mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Contexts:** http, server, ~~location~~

 Sets the size of the slices when fetching large files from the origin.
-The valid values are 0, which disables slicing, OR an [nginx size](http://nginx.org/en/docs/syntax.html) that is no less than `512k` and up to `512m`.
-The origin has to support ranged request and respond with status code 206.
-When caching is desired, the statement `proxy_cache_valid 206 ...` should be used to enable caching of the ranged responses.
+The valid values are 0, which disables slicing, OR an [nginx size](http://nginx.org/en/docs/syntax.html) that is between `512k` and `512m`, inclusive.
+The origin has to support range requests and respond with status code 206.
+If caching is desired, the statement `proxy_cache_valid 206 ...` should be used to enable caching of the partial responses.
 We made the following changes to this directive on top of the open-source version:
-* We disallowed this directive in any "location" block.
-As a result, the entire website must use the same slice size.
-This is to avoid potential problems when a request needs to be processed in multiple locations.
+* We disallowed this directive in any "location" block to ensure the entire domain to have the same slice size.
+This is to avoid potential problems when a request needs to be processed in multiple locations with different slice sizes.
-* CDN360 requires all cached slices carry the same ETag value to ensure the content is consistent.
+* CDN360 requires all cached slices to carry the same ETag value to ensure the content is consistent.
 When a slice fetched from the origin has a value that is different from the cached ones, any in-progress transfers to clients are terminated and all the cached slices are purged immediately.
-So please make sure the ETag of a file on origin does not change unless the file content really changes.
-This behavior can be disabled by `slice_ignore_etag on;`.
+Please make sure the ETag value of each file on origin does not change unless the file's content has changed.
+This behavior can be disabled using `slice_ignore_etag on;`.

 ### `slice_ignore_etag`